liamhbyrne/Athena/README.md

 Athena focusses on remote work and it has been built remotely in a joint project between British and German team members.
 An entrepreneurial journey is most often a rocky one, but who knows: perhaps Athena will be able to lead by example and as one of the first 100% remotely built gamechangers of the digital age.

 ## The Platform
+The project was written in React with NodeJS, the backend uses Firebase Firestore and Authentication.

 *Figure 1*: A new user signs up to Athena.
 They input skills they are proficient in and this is saved to their user.
 This will allow a matching algorithm to index available tasks in the 'Task Pool' in the order of how profient they are expected to be at that task.
 *Figure 2*: A new task is created, it has associated skills and a brief.
 This task will be added to the 'Task Pool' on the Dashboard allowing users to undertake it.